Chart Component

 Configure the Initializer Component

-To initiate your application when the browser opens, you'll use an Initializer component.
+To initiate your application on page load, you'll use an Initializer component.

 Type |